S3BASTI3N/DomoticaInterface/readme.md

 - Allow the user to view all available devices in a single room and allow the user to select a single device.

-- The status of the device should be displayed in the list with a on/off symbol or a color for the rgb lights.
+- The status of the device should be displayed in the list with a on/off symbol.

 - The user should be able to change the status of the device in the list view and in the detailed device activity.